 User Characteristics

 It is important the user understand the mission of the APS before operating it.
-Knowledge of the IEEE SoutheastCon 2015 Hardware Competition7 will help aid the user during the operation of the APS.
+Knowledge of the IEEE SoutheastCon 2015 Hardware Competition [71] will help aid the user during the operation of the APS.
 The APS will only perform as intended if placed in a playing board identical to the playing board used during the competition, since that is the only way APS will work.

 Constraints

-The following constraints are imposed by the IEEE SoutheastCon 2015 Hardware Competition7 panel.
+The following constraints are imposed by the IEEE SoutheastCon 2015 Hardware Competition [71] panel.

 Regulator Constraints

-The constraints imposed on the APS are set by the IEEE SoutheastCon 2015 7panel.
+The constraints imposed on the APS are set by the IEEE SoutheastCon 2015 Hardware Competition [71] panel.
 The APS is intended to compete in the IEEE SoutheastCon 2015 Hardware Competition.
 The APS is subject to changes in design, construction, operation, or requirements at any time.

 Assumptions and Dependencies

-IEEE Regulations – as of March 19, 2014 the rules set forth by IEEE SoutheastCon 2015 Hardware Competition panel have not been finalized.
-All rules and regulations changed after the time of publications of this document will be reflected in a later version.March 19 Hardware Competition not been finalized.
-All rules and regulation changed after the time of publications of this document will be reflected in a later version [1]
+IEEE Regulations – as of March 19 October 14, 2014, the rules set forth by the IEEE SoutheastCon 2015 Hardware Competition panel have not been finalized.
+All rules and regulation changed after the time of publications of this document will be reflected in a later version been updated.
+The requirements found below have been updated to fulfill the updated rules [1].

 Units – as per the rules set forth by IEEE SoutheastCon 2015 Hardware Competition, the units to be used are English Units (i.e. feet, inches).
 This may be refined as the rules update.